geovedi/book-notes/2023/awe.notes.md

 ### Eight Wonders of Life (An Awe Movement Begins)
   - Introduction and Exploration of Awe:
-    - The text discusses awe-inspiring GIFs and their mysterious nature.
+    - Awe-inspiring GIFs and their mysterious nature.
     - Describes various awe-inducing experiences, like road races, bird swarms, star-filled skies, and art.
     - Aims to differentiate awe from fear, horror, and beauty.
     - Notes differences in vocalizations, facial expressions, music, and art related to awe.